Simple Sheaves for Knot Conormals: Introduction

 For a concise presentation, we introduce the notion of the unipotent KCH representation (in Section \ref{Sec:UniKCH}) and study its connection to augmentations (in Section \ref{Sec:UniKCHAug}).

 The correspondence makes better sense if we restrict our attention to simple sheaves up to local systems.
-With this consideration, we are able to describe the simple objects in the (dg) derived category of sheaves (see Proposition \ref{DerivedSheafloc}), which is the category studied by Guillermou-Kashiwara-Schapira.
+With this consideration, we are able to describe microlocally simple sheaves in the (dg) derived category of sheaves (see Proposition \ref{DerivedSheafloc}), which is the category studied by Guillermou-Kashiwara-Schapira.

 It becomes evident from the table that KCH representations consist of a subset of simple sheaves and therefore detect some augmentations.
 Another geometric interpretation can be found in the work of Aganagic-Ekholm-Ng-Vafa \cite{AENV} or the work of Cieliebak-Ekholm-Latschev-Ng \cite{CELN}.
-Briefly speaking, some of the $J$-holomorphic curves can be stretched close to the zero section of the ambient three dimensional sphere, whose boundary data are then recorded by the knot group.
+Briefly speaking, some of the $J$-holomorphic curves can be stretched close to the zero section of the ambient three dimensional sphere, whose boundary data are recorded by the knot group.

 We continue with explanations on the overall theory.